UCL-CCS/DRTNN/README.md

 #  Neural transformer network for predicting stress!

-Neural transformer network is a computational learning system for predicting stress as a surrogate model for the computational model of a heterogeneous multi-scale atomistic continuum coupling system, SCEMa (https://GitHub.com/UCL-CCS/SCEMa).
+Transformer network, in the current form,  is a computational learning system for predicting stress.
+It is a surrogate model for the computational model of a heterogeneous multi-scale atomistic continuum coupling system, SCEMa (https://GitHub.com/UCL-CCS/SCEMa).

 <br>
  <img height="550" src="images/scema_data.png"/>